chenjialigrenet/meal-planner/README.md

 ## Installation

-Run `npm install` to install all the dependecies.
+Run `npm install` in the frontend folder to install all the dependecies.

 ## Usage